tommy-russoniello/docs/bounties.md

 ## Writing Guide

-All written scripts should follow the existing projects current style of syntax.
+All written scripts should follow [our JS Guide](https://github.com/monstercat/docs/blob/master/js-guide.md).
-This usually can be found in the README of a project, but if it doesn't exist use your best judgment or ask.

-Any new software written should not break existing tests and show have equivalent tests written for new functionality or missing uses cases that are being fixed.
+Any new software written should not break existing tests and should have equivalent tests written for new functionality or missing uses cases that are being fixed.